solana-foundation/developer-content/content/guides/token-2022/mint-close-authority.md

 ---
-date: Dec 04, 2023
+date: Dec 05, 2023
 title: How to use the Mint Close Authority extension
 description:
   "The Token program allows owners to close token accounts, but it is impossible to close mint accounts.
-In Token-2022, it is possible to close mints by initializing the MintCloseAuthority extension before initializing the mint."
+With Token Extensions, it is possible to close mints by initializing the MintCloseAuthority extension before initializing the mint."
 keywords:
   - token 2022
   - token extensions